 Meditation programs can help you better manage stress and lead a healthier life.

 Meditation can reduce stress, improve sleep, and help focus the mind.
 Attending a meditation group can reinforce your desire to practice meditation daily and help you to expand your skills.
 It also can connect you with other students who are interested in mindfulness practices.
 All experience levels are welcome.
 This group is offered weekly.
 Drop-in when you can.

 Students who practice mindfulness and meditation are less-stressed, sleep better, and have more self-compassion.
 During our 4-session course students learn the fundamentals of mindfulness and different techniques, such as belly breathing, body scan, guided imagery and labeling thoughts, to practice mindfulness every day.
 During class check-in time, students also get support regarding their personal meditation practice.

 Choose from the four-session course, a four-hour retreat day program or both.

 You must register in advance for the four-session course.
-We will not be offering a four-hour retreat for the Fall 2020 Semester.
+We will not be offering a four-hour retreat for the Spring 2021 Semester.

 To register for a four-session course, please complete and submit the registration information; you will need to attend all four classes in order to participate in this course.
 The course is designed for 12-15 students.
 You will be emailed to confirm your registration before the first class.
 If the class is filled, we will inform you when the class is offered again in the future.